Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Results and Discussion

 \subsection{DNG Results}

 Table~\ref{tab:gen_quality} summarizes the main \textit{de novo} generation results.
 Crystalite achieves the highest SUN rate and the fastest sampling speed among the compared methods.
 Since \textit{de novo} generation is fundamentally governed by a trade-off between stability and diversity, we treat SUN as the primary summary metric.
 The remaining reported metrics can be grouped into two broad categories: \emph{quality and diversity} metrics, and \emph{stability and distribution} metrics, which are described in detail in Appendix~\ref{apdx:evaluation_metrics}.
 In practice, however, these quantities are tightly coupled, so model selection depends strongly on which aspect of performance is prioritized.
 As shown in Figure~\ref{fig:training_tradeoff}, training induces a clear trade-off.
 As optimization progresses, the model more closely matches the training distribution, which tends to improve validity, stability, and distributional alignment, but at the same time reduces novelty and uniqueness.
-Intuitively, a more distribution-matched model generates structures that are easier to stabilize and more chemically plausible, yet also more likely to repeat previously seen chemical formulas and structural motifs.
+Since the ground-truth dataset itself lacks perfect compositional validity, very high scores on these metrics typically signal overfitting and lower novelty rates.

-This trade-off is especially pronounced because atom types are modeled jointly with coordinates and lattice parameters, making it difficult to control compositional memorization independently of structural quality.
-One simple and effective way to mitigate this is to substantially downweight the atom-type loss.
-Figure~\ref{fig:training_tradeoff} shows that when the atom-type prediction task is made harder in this way, the SUN metric saturates more gradually, but remains stable for longer during training.
-By contrast, with more evenly balanced loss weights, stability and percentage of stable, unique and novel crystals (SUN) improve rapidly at first, but then deteriorate once the model begins to memorize chemical formulas.
-This also makes checkpoint selection more fragile.
-We therefore choose to significantly downweight the atom-type loss, which leads to smoother and more stable training dynamics.
+This trade-off is especially pronounced because atom types are modeled jointly with coordinates and lattice parameters, making compositional memorization difficult to control independently of structural quality.
+We mitigate this by substantially downweighting the atom-type loss, which Figure~\ref{fig:training_tradeoff} shows yields a flatter, more sustained SUN trajectory and more stable checkpoint selection compared to evenly balanced loss weights.
+As further analyzed in the GEM ablation study (Appendix~\ref{apdx:GEM_DNG}), GEM mainly improves the stability side of this trade-off, contributing to consistently higher SUN throughout training.